aquasecurity/tracee/docs/getting-started/kubernetes-quickstart.md

 ## Tracee in action

-At this point tracee is running with default behavior.
+At this point tracee is running with default behaviour.
 You can see this at the top of the pod’s logs:

 ```
-[*] kubectl logs tracee-fcjmp
+kubectl logs tracee-fcjmp

 INFO: probing tracee-ebpf capabilities...
 INFO: starting tracee-ebpf...
 INFO: starting tracee-rules...
 Loaded 15 signature(s): [TRC-1 TRC-13 TRC-2 TRC-14 TRC-3 TRC-11 TRC-9 TRC-4 TRC-5 TRC-12 TRC-6 TRC-10 TRC-7 TRC-16 TRC-15]
 ```

+Note that the pod-name has been taken from the previous command.

 Each of the signatures listed above represent potentially malicious behaviors for tracee to detect and alert you on.
 You can see signature definitions [here](https://github.com/aquasecurity/tracee/tree/main/signatures).
 Tracee comes with these default signatures but also allows for you to write custom ones as well.
 More information can be found [here](../docs/detecting/rules.md)